shikijs/shiki/docs/guide/theme-colors.md

 }
 ```

-If you are migrating form Shiki, some variables are renamed from Shiki's `css-variables`:
+If you are migrating from Shiki, some variables are renamed from Shiki's `css-variables`:

 | Shiki                      | Shikiji              |
 | -------------------------- | -------------------- |